Loving Kids. Celebrating Growth.

 Outdoor learning experiences are incorporated throughout the elementary school years.
+Students in grades 1 and 2 have a dedicated time each week to learn outdoors.
+They love the opportunity to connect their learning in a variety of subject areas to God's creation.
 In kindergarten, our students spend a concentrated time one day of the week using our forest space and covered gazebo area.
 ‘Nature Kindergarten’ offers students a chance for unstructured play developing gross and fine motor skills.
 The program is based on the belief that God has created a natural world through which we can learn and experience His love and holiness.

 Daily 5 & literacy cafe

 The Daily 5 is a way of structuring the reading block so every student is independently engaged in meaningful literacy tasks.
 (1. Read to self.
 2. Respond to reading or work on writing.
 3. Read to someone.
 4. Listen to reading.
 5. Word work.)
 As students rotate through these five activities they also have an opportunity to work in a small group with the teacher on specific reading strategies that will help them become stronger readers.
 These research-based tasks have a big impact on student reading and writing achievement.